Wafcorp/.github/profile/README.md

 # Wafflesarebetter Corp (aka Wafcorp)
 Wafcorp is the group in charge of all things [Wafflesarebetter](https://www.wafcorp.org/waffles)!
 We help to maintain the [WSMP](https://www.wafcorp.org/smp), [The Discord](https://discord.gg/24qxN7eq59), And The Wafflesarebetter [YouTube channel](https://www.youtube.com/@WafflesAreBetter)!
-This team has a few repositorys holding all of the information for Wafcorp allowing us to stay orignized and collaborate more effectively on projects!
+This team has a few repositories holding all of the information for Wafcorp allowing us to stay organized and collaborate more effectively on projects!